singha53-zz/omics-central-viz/README.md

 ## Development and Storybook

-You can easily develop and interact with your components by using Storybook.
+I used Storybook to test the components.
 To run the local server, simply run:

 ```bash
 $ npm i